aragon/ve-governance/TOTAL_SUPPLY.md

-decide and review scheduled adjustments fix the bug with the warmup period retire the bias if not needed do a full test of the curve in other logic stuff Create a test on the user point with some hard coded values Create an exploit where the user double counts by depositing AT the boundary Multiple same block updates and if that's possible Test boundary updates: - Scheduled updates are processed - what about individual updates
+decide and review scheduled adjustments fix the bug with the warmup period retire the bias if not needed consider compressing the storage slots do a full test of the curve in other logic stuff Create a test on the user point with some hard coded values Create an exploit where the user double counts by depositing AT the boundary Multiple same block updates and if that's possible Test boundary updates: - Scheduled updates are processed - what about individual updates Add the total supply and the binary search write a full document test the revert conditions